-Northland Regional Council's Regional Harbourmaster (that's me) is responsible for Northland's navigational safety out to 12 nautical miles.
-My team maintains buoys and beacons, oversees local navigation safety rules, deal with wrecks and responds to any oil spills.
-If you see pollution or a safety issue on the water, call us on 0800 504 639 or email info@nrc.govt.nz
+The Regional Harbourmaster is responsible for Northland's navigational safety out to 12 nautical miles.
+The harbourmaster's office and maritime team maintains the local aids to navigation, administers local navigation safety rules, deal with wrecks and responds to any oil spills.
+We have offices in Opua and Whangarei.

-The harbourmaster's office is not a local emergency rescue service - that role is filled by the coastquard and police.
+The harbourmaster's office is not a local emergency rescue service - that role is filled by the coastguard and police.